grayson-cunha/grayson-cunha/README.md

 ## 👋 Hi, I’m Grayson Cunha!
 - 🖥️ I am Fullstack developer and I have more experience in Backend.
+- 📚 I always like to learn new things and new tecnologies
+- 🎯 I am focused now in improve my front end skills and learn more about Python
+- ❤️  But my main stack and favorite stack is Javascript
+- ✨ In my free time I like to read (books, mangás), play chess, play video games, get out to have fun and study languages and programming languages.

 ## Tech Stack
 <div style="display: inline_block"><br>